Plynch17/TESS_2minLC/README.md

-# TESS_2minLC
-A pipeline for 2min Lightcurve processing and classification from MAST

 # TESS 2-minute EA/EB search

 A reproducible pipeline that measures TESS 2-minute SPOC light curves stored on disk, cross-matches survivors to VSX and SIMBAD, and writes a high-purity eclipsing-binary catalogue.